lucasleroyy/lucasleroyy/README.md

 ### Hello everyone! 👋

-I'm Lucas Leroy, a master's student in my fourth year at Polytech Montpellier, specializing in computer science and management. 🎓 Currently, I am enthusiastic about the intersection of technology and business.
+I'm Lucas Leroy, a master's student in my final year at Polytech Montpellier, specializing in computer science and management. 🎓 Currently, I am enthusiastic about the intersection of technology and business.

 #### About Me 🚀